Industrial energy efficiency

 To improve Scotland's overall energy efficiency, it is essential that we engage with the industrial and commercial sector, which accounts for around 40% of total final energy consumption in Scotland.
 Improving its efficiency will make a significant difference to meeting our national climate change targets.

-Improving industrial and commercial energy productivity by at least 30% by 2032, through a combination of fuel diversity, energy efficiency improvements and heat recovery, is a key priority in both our revised draft energy strategy and Just Transition Plan (January 2023) and updated climate change plan 2018 to 2032 (December 2020).
+Improving industrial and commercial energy productivity by at least 30% by 2032, through a combination of fuel diversity, energy efficiency improvements and heat recovery, is a key priority in our updated climate change plan 2018 to 2032 (December 2020).

-We are working with Scottish industry, including the eight most energy-intensive industrial (EII) sectors – cement, ceramics, chemicals, food and drink, glass, iron and steel, paper and pulp, and oil and gas refining – to overcome the challenges associated with investing in energy efficiency or decarbonisation measures.
+Scotland’s most energy-intensive industrial (EII) sectors – cement, ceramics, chemicals, food and drink, glass, iron and steel, paper and pulp, and oil and gas refining – have the opportunity to reduce on-site emissions by a combination of means such as:

 Support for industrial decarbonisation

-We will incentivise our industrial sector to improve energy efficiency or decarbonise its processes by investing £34 million between 2021 and 2026 through the Scottish Industrial Energy Transformation Fund (SIETF).
+We are incentivising our industrial sector to decarbonise its processes by investing £34 million between 2021 and 2026 through the Scottish Industrial Energy Transformation Fund (SIETF).

-The SEITF will support manufacturing industries to fund investment-ready energy efficiency technologies and deeper decarbonisation studies, supporting Scotland’s ambition to achieve net-zero emissions by 2045 whilst maintaining competitiveness.
+The SEITF supports manufacturing industries to fund investment-ready energy efficiency technologies and deeper decarbonisation studies, supporting Scotland’s ambition to achieve net-zero emissions by 2045 whilst maintaining competitiveness.

 Benefits and challenges